satvik007/Scanner_OP/README.md

   - Adaptive Threshold
   - fastNlMeansDenoising
 - https://stackoverflow.com/questions/49997681/scanned-document-text-background-clarity-not-good-using-opencv-ios in file filter.cpp yields very promising results.
 There is an unimplemented part related to no text found in the image.
-- Will try Flat field correction and other techniques. - doesn't work so well, tried it.
+- Tried Flat field correction - doesn't work so well.
-- Best version till now on non white b.g. is to simply multiply the image by 1.5 (and optionally subtract 10, somehow this lead to more noise), basically increase contrast.
+- Best version till now on non-white b.g. is to simply multiply the image by 1.5 (and subtract 40, somehow this lead to bit more noise but preserves information that is otherwise lost), basically increase contrast.
-- Still in progress

 ## 5. &nbsp; bwfilter
 - (Would welcome the owner to fill it)